IBM-Cloud/docs/cli/plugins/registry/index.md

 ## bx cr login
-If Docker is installed, this command runs `Docker login` against the registry. `Docker login` is required to be able to `Docker push` or `Docker pull` to the registry.
+If Docker is installed, this command runs `docker login` against the registry. docker login` is required to be able to `docker push` or `docker pull` to the registry.
 This command is not required to run other `bx cr` commands.
 If Docker is not installed, this command returns an error message.

 ```
 bx cr login [--target REGISTRY]